Kseniya/ImageCutOuts/README.md

 Things to be done:
  - Autolayout
- - Ability to zoom image that's being cut
+ - Ability to zoom in the image that's being cut
  - Ability to start over
  - Ability to delete selected piece
  - UI!!!!!!